 The mean E:E ratio of 10 seeds for each population x temperature x time combination was calculated.
 All the temperatures for the same population had the same initial E:E ratio at time = 0, while the maximum value was fixed at 1, after which the seed was able to germinate.
 Since the data followed a sigmoidal growth distribution, except the treatments at -2.5 °C, a logistic model was fitted to each population x temperature combination using the software OriginLab 9.0.
 The models of each population were bounded between the initial value of E:E for that population and 1.
 A linear model was fitted to the -2.5°C treatments.
 From the equation of the logistic and linear models, it was possible to calculate the time expressed in days (tr) at which each temperature x population combination would have reached the following deciles of relative embryo size: 0.3, 0.4, 0.5, 0.6 and 0.7.
 Deciles < 0.3 could not be calculated because they were less than the initial E:E. Deciles > 0.7 were not calculated to keep the symmetry of the analyses regarding deciles of the population.
 For each treatment, the embryo growth rate was calculated as 1/tr.

 For each population and decile, embryo growth rate was plotted against temperature.
-Each dataset was visually divided into sub-optimal and supra-optimal ranges, using the point with the highest value of 1/tr as the dividing point.
-Liner regressions were fitted separately to the sub- and supra-optimal ranges.
+Each dataset was visually divided into sub-optimal and supra-optimal ranges, using the point with the highest value of 1/ t as the dividing point.
+Linear regressions were fitted separately to the sub- and supra-optimal ranges.
 The intersection with the temperature axis of the sub-optimal and supra-optimal regression are, respectively, the base (Tb) and the ceiling (Tc) temperatures; these estimates are the temperatures below and above which the embryo growth rate is projected to be zero.
 The optimal temperature (To), defined as the temperature at which the rate of embryo growth is estimated to be fastest, is the x-coordinate of the intersection point between sub-optimal and supra-optimal regressions.
 Then, for each population, the cardinal temperatures (Tb, Tc and To) were averaged across all the deciles calculated to define a mean value of the population (Ellis et al., 1986).
 The regression lines of each decile were recalculated and forced to pass through a common origin defined by the mean Tb (for the sub-optimal regressions) or the mean Tc (for the supra-optimal regressions) (Hardegree, 2006).
 For the three southernmost populations, only the cardinal temperatures calculated for the relative embryo size of 0.4, 0.5 and 0.6 were used, because it was not possible to fit a supra-optimal regression to the 0.3 decile.